-Your mouse will most likely have two or three buttons.
-(If it's an IntelliMouse, it will have two or more buttons with a wheel between them.)
+Your mouse most likely has two or three buttons.
+(If it's an IntelliMouse, it has two or more buttons with a wheel between them.)
 So far in this chapter, you have used the left mouse button for choosing menus, commands, or command options or for holding down the button and dragging a menu, toolbar, or window.
-The left mouse button is the one you will be using most often, but you will also use the right mouse button.
+The left mouse button is the one you'll be using most often, but you'll also use the right mouse button.

-While drawing, you will use the right mouse button for the following three operations:
+While drawing, you'll use the right mouse button for the following three operations:

-- ► To display a menu containing options relevant to the particular step you are in at the moment - ➤ To use in combination with the Shift or Control key to display a menu containing special drawing aids called Object Snaps (see Chapter 10) - ► To display a menu of toolbars when the pointer is on any icon of a toolbar that is currently open
+- ► To display a menu containing options relevant to the particular step you're in at the moment - ➤ To use in combination with the Shift or Control key to display a menu containing special drawing aids called object snaps (see Chapter 10) - ➤ To display a menu of toolbars when the pointer is on any icon of a toolbar that is currently open